 - 1 - 1 1/2 cups sharp shredded cheddar

 Preheat oven to 375 F.

 Place the pie crust into a deep dish pie plate, pricking the bottom and sides all over with a fork.
-Press the edges of the pie crust just over the edge of the pie plate and seal by pressing your fingers together (this helps the pie crust not be able to shrink back when baked.)
+Press the edges of the pie crust just over the edge of the pie plate and seal by pressing down a bit on the pie crust (this helps the pie crust not be able to shrink back when baked).

-In a large mixing bowl, whisk eggs and cream together; stir in remaining ingredients and combine well.
-Pour egg mixture into pre-baked pie crust.
+In a large mixing bowl, whisk eggs and cream together; stir in remaining the ingredients and combine well.
+Pour egg mixture into the prepared par-baked pie crust.